aetherinox/docker-base-ubuntu/README.md

 <br />

 > [!NOTE]
-> If you push the manifest to your online registry, and notice that the image contains multiple of the same architecture images; you need to remove the manifest and re-create it using:
+> If you push the manifest to your online registry, and notice that the image contains duplicate architecture images; you need to remove the manifest and re-create it using:
 >
 > ```shell
 > docker manifest rm ghcr.io/aetherinox/ubuntu:nobel